henrietta21/first-job/README.md

 # first-job
 An assignment i did when i started HTML.
-Check out the display here<a href="https://objective-beaver-9dbb01.netlify.app/">first-job</a>.
+Check out the display here<a href="https://objective-beaver-9dbb01.netlify.app/"> first-job </a>.It is also responsive by the way.